-His work has been featured in ESPN’s The Undefeated, Sojourners Magazine, Blavity and more.
-In addition to print and TV journalism, Arthur enjoys radio and podcasting.
-He launched his own podcast entitled Max Out Time With AJ II, which is downloadable here.
-He has also been a contributor for the MLB on ESPN Radio and Millennial Minds on WERA 96.7 FM.
+In addition to his work in television, Arthur has been featured in ESPN’s The Undefeated, Sojourners Magazine, AFRO and more.
+Arthur enjoys all forms of media and producing, but he exhibits his creativity through radio and podcasting.
+He hosts his own podcast entitled Max Out Time With AJ II, which is downloadable here, and has also been a contributor for the MLB on ESPN Radio, Millennial Minds and The Player’s Point Podcast.

-Arthur graduated from Indiana University (Bloomington) with a Bachelor’s Degree in Broadcast Journalism and an outside concentration in Spanish.
+Arthur travelled all the way to the Midwest, where he graduated from Indiana University (Bloomington) with a Bachelor’s Degree in Broadcast Journalism and an outside concentration in Spanish.

 Arthur was born and raised in Southwest Washington, D.C.
 He entered the all-boys, St. Albans School (STA), in the 6th grade with the aid of a singing scholarship as a member of the Washington National Cathedral Choir of Men and Boys, and he also received additional support from the school's Skip Grant Program.
 Then, after seven years at STA juggling singing and being a three-sport student-athlete, Arthur left home for the Midwest to try out as a walk-on for the Indiana University (IU) football team in the summer of 2013.
 His education was financed by The Herbert H. Denton, Jr. Memorial Scholarship, a local scholarship funded by former owners and employees of The Washington Post, and also the Hudson & Holland Scholars Program at IU.